The Amazing Race 6: Format

-Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.
+Most teams that arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

 Chicago's Buckingham Fountain was the starting line of The Amazing Race 6.

 In May 2004, CBS ordered the sixth season of the show, despite the fact that The Amazing Race 5 had not yet aired.
 Early renewal was likely due to the success of the changes made in season 5.
 CBS also delayed the airing of season 6 until late in the fall and moved it out of its proposed Saturday timeslot in order to create a "cool down" period between races, hoping that this would help continue the newfound ratings success.

 The Amazing Race 6 spanned a total of 40000 mi over ten countries on four continents.
 The 30 days of filming began on August 13, 2004, and finished on September 12.

 This season was the first in which team members had to complete an equal number of Roadblock tasks.
 No team member was permitted to complete more than six Roadblocks on the entire race.
 Throughout the season, host Phil Keoghan verbally stated this rule when introducing each leg's Roadblock.
 This season also reduced the number of times the Yield appeared to three, compared to the previous season, where the Yield had been featured in nearly every leg.

 A task in the second leg marked the first time that teams were required to work with each other.
-The ten teams had to split themselves into two groups of five, each of which had to row a Viking boat across a fjord.
+The 10 teams had to split themselves into two groups of five, each of which had to row a Viking boat across a fjord.

 According to Aaron Crumbaugh, the sixth leg was originally planned as two separate legs with the first part being a non-elimination point, where the losing team would have been stripped of their money.
 However, those planned legs were combined into one after producers realized that begging was illegal in Hungary.

 This season featured a visit to Sri Lanka, where filming occurred just a few months before the 2004 Indian Ocean earthquake and tsunami.
 The episodes aired four weeks after the earthquake had devastated the locations the teams had visited.
 A special message was inserted at the beginning of the episodes in Sri Lanka, dedicating them to the victims and to those helping with the recovery.